 - Watch how they handle the food and the money.
 At a trustworthy street cart, such as that of my taco lady, the person who handles the food never handles the money.
-As a result, she’s had a healthy crowd of patrons surrounding her cart since I first came across it 8 years ago.
+As a result, she’s had a healthy crowd of patrons surrounding her cart since I first came across it 10 years ago.

-It’s not hot everywhere
+9. It’s not hot everywhere

 For many people, mentioning Mexico conjures images of nothing but palm trees and beaches.
 While this landscape is typical in many parts of the country, Mexico has a diverse geography, and in some areas, it can actually be quite cold.
 Even the beach destinations have months cool enough to warrant wearing jeans.
 Wherever you’re headed in Mexico, be sure to research the climate before you finalize your packing list.

-Remember your manners
+10. Remember your manners

 As easy-going as Mexicans are, manners are important to them.
 You’ll make a better impression if you exercise extra politeness.
 It felt strange at first to me, as a Canadian, to say “buenos dias” and “buenas tardes” to every person I encountered, but I’m becoming more extroverted in that way.
 Whenever you visit a shop or restaurant be prepared to greet the salespeople when you enter and say goodbye when you leave.

-Additionally, when in restaurants you may notice that people say “Provecho” when you’re eating — even strangers just passing on the street will do this.
+Additionally, when in restaurants you may notice that people say “Provecho” when you’re eating — even strangers passing on the street will do this.
 This is a polite gesture, which people use to wish you a good meal.
 You will earn extra karmic brownie points for using the phrase.
 When you enter a restaurant and pass by a table of people eating just say “provecho.”

-Museums are often closed on Mondays
+11. Museums are often closed on Mondays

 This tip is pretty straightforward.
 Museums throughout the country are typically closed on Mondays.
 This is because the weekends are usually when they receive the most visitors, and therefore they must remain open.
 Instead of giving employees a day off on Sundays (a day which usually offers free admission to Mexican nationals), they close on Monday which is often a slower day.
 There may be the occasional exception to this rule, but generally, it’s best to plan museum visits for other days of the week.

-Kleenex is a life saver
+12. Kleenex is a life saver

 Usually, this isn’t true.
 The majority of locals wash their vegetables with soap or a vegetable cleaning solution that neutralizes any bacteria or microbes that will make you sick.
 After all, locals don’t drink the tap water either.
 They don’t want to get sick any more than you do.

-Be prepared to adjust your schedule
+16. Be prepared to adjust your schedule

-Because breakfast is so late in the morning (at least by the Canadian/American standard that I was used to), most businesses don’t open until 9 or 10.
+Because breakfast is so late in the morning (at least by the Canadian standard that I was used to), most businesses don’t open until 9 or 10.
 This can be difficult to accept when you’re a Type A traveler who is accustomed to getting an early start (*ahem* Dad *ahem*).